 The requirements for the master of arts degree are 30 hours of

 graduate courses from the Department of Mathematics and a 3 hour project.

 Required Courses (6) and Project:

 MATH 5342: Concepts and Techniques in Algebra

 MATH 5343: Concepts and Techniques in Probability and Statistics

 MATH 5344: Mathematics-specific Technologies

 MATH 5346: Concepts and Techniques in Problem Solving

 Elective Courses (4):

-course schedules for the M.A. program, please click here.
+To see projected course schedules for the M.A. program, please click here.